shubhexists/mix-rank-assignment/README.md

 - Currently thinking of making 2 api routes, one to give out the churns between SDKs and other to give out the examples

+- Tried using static types for quite some time but because of variable data formats it is resulting in not compiling of the code, hence not using static types for this implementation